Brett Hull Hockey: Brett Hull NHL Hockey

-Gameplay screenshot from the unreleased Brett Hull NHL Hockey for the Atari Jaguar and Jaguar CD, showcasing a match between Western All-Stars and Eastern All-Stars.
+Gameplay screenshot from the unreleased Brett Hull NHL Hockey for the Jaguar and Jaguar CD, showing a match between Western All-Stars and Eastern All-Stars.

 In November 1993, Accolade signed an agreement with Atari Corporation to be a third-party developer for the recently released Atari Jaguar and licensed five titles from their catalog to Atari Corp. in order to be ported and released for the system, with Brett Hull Hockey being one of the five licensed games and it was first announced in early 1994.
 The port was later showcased by Atari in an early playable state at WCES '95 and slated for a Q2 1995 release, with plans to be published for both the Jaguar and Jaguar CD.
 It was later showcased in a more advanced state at E3 1995 and was later slated for a Q3 1995/November 1995 release.

 Internal documents from Atari also revealed that Ringler Studios was developing the conversion and that it would feature the NHL license unlike the SNES original, with some magazines previewing the game under the title NHL Hockey, in addition to being listed as still being in development on August of the same year.
 Other internal documents from the company still listed the port as in development on December of the same year, with Atari sending the final builds of the game to both NHL and NHLPA for approval the next month.
 Despite the cartridge version being reviewed and rated by both Game Players and Next Generation magazines in their April and May 1996 issues respectively under its final title, Brett Hull NHL Hockey, neither version was ever released during the commercial run of the system, which was discontinued by Atari a month earlier before merging with JT Storage in a reverse takeover.

 On May 14, 1999, Hasbro Interactive released the patents and rights of the Jaguar into public domain by declaring it as an open platform and opening the doors for homebrew development, allowing independent publisher and developers to release unfinished titles from the system's past life cycle.
 A beta build of the cartridge version of Brett Hull NHL Hockey was released by B&C Computervisions on January 9, 2004, for US$50.
 On May 14, 2009, the defunct Jaguar Sector II website released the CD version under the name Jaguar Hockey to avoid licensing issues for US$35.
 Aside from featuring the NHL license and updated graphics and sound compared to the SNES original, the differences between the cartridge and CD versions include bug fixes and full motion video cutscenes but longer loading screens, among others changes.